-Our Regional Banking line of business provides traditional banking products and services to consumer, small business, and commercial customers located in its 11 operating regions within the six states of Ohio, Michigan, Pennsylvania, Indiana, West Virginia, and Kentucky.
+Our Retail and Business Banking segment provides traditional banking products and services to consumer and small business customers located in our 11 operating regions within the six states of Ohio, Michigan, Pennsylvania, Indiana, West Virginia, and Kentucky.
 It provides these services through a banking network of over 600 branches, and almost 1,400 ATMs, along with internet and telephone banking channels.
-It also provides certain services on a limited basis outside of these six states, including mortgage banking and equipment leasing.
-Each region is further divided into retail and commercial banking units.
-Retail products and services include home equity loans and lines of credit, mortgage loans, direct installment loans, small business loans, personal and business deposit products, as well as sales of investment and insurance services.
-At December 31, 2008, Retail Banking (including Home Lending) accounted for 52% and 85% of total Regional Banking loans and deposits, respectively.
-Commercial Banking serves middle market commercial banking relationships, which use a variety of banking products and services including, but not limited to, commercial loans, international trade, cash management, leasing, interest rate protection products, capital market alternatives, 401(k) plans, and mezzanine investment capabilities.
+It also provides certain services on a limited basis outside of these six states, including mortgage banking and small business administration (SBA) lending.
+Retail products and services include home equity loans and lines of credit, first mortgage loans, direct installment loans, small business loans, personal and business deposit products, as well as sales of investment and insurance services.
+At December 31, 2008, Retail and Business Banking accounted for 40% and 72% of consolidated loans and leases and deposits, respectively.

-We have a business model that emphasizes the delivery of a complete set of banking products and services offered by larger banks, but distinguished by local decision-making about the pricing and the offering of these products.
-Our strategy is to focus on building a deeper relationship with our customers by providing a "Simply the Best" service experience.
-This focus on service requires continued investments in state-of-the-art platform technology in our branches, award-winning retail and business websites for our customers, extensive development of associates, and internal processes that empower our local bankers to serve our customers better.
-We expect the combination of local decision-making and "Simply the Best" service provides a competitive advantage and supports revenue and earnings growth.
+The Retail and Business Banking strategy is to focus on building a deeper relationship with our customers by providing an exceptional service experience.
+This focus on service involves continued investments in state-of-the-art platform technology in our branches, award-winning retail and business websites for our customers, extensive development of associates, and internal processes that empower our local bankers to serve our customers better.

-Table 43 - Key Performance Indicators for Regional Banking
+Table 43a - Key Performance Indicators for Retail and Business Banking